huntergps/handbook-docs/Fuse/03 - UI Components.md

 - `None` - This element will not do hit testing
 - `LocalBounds` - This element will be hit tested based on its size
 - `LocalVisual` - This element will be hit tested based on its appearance
-- `LocalBoundsAndChildren` - Hit testing will include the bounds of the element and its ch`ildren
+- `LocalBoundsAndChildren` - Hit testing will include the bounds of the element and its children
 - `LocalVisualAndChildren` - Hit testing will include the appearance of the element and its children

 Note that if you set the @(Opacity) of an element below or equal its `HitTestOpacityThreshold` (which defaults to being 0), hit testing will be disabled for that object.
 This means that you can click an element as you fade it out, but it will stop accepting clicks at a certain point.